getify/eslint-plugin-proper-arrows/README.md

 These types of functions are so simple that they don't suffer much from readability issues despite their concise syntax.
 As such, it's likely preferred to allow them even if one of the rules here would normally report them.

-By default, all rules will ignore these trivial functions.
-To instead flag a rule **to not ignore them**, add this configuration option:
+By default, **all rules ignore** these trivial functions.
+To **force a rule to check trivial functions**, include this configuration option for the rule:

 ```json
 { "trivial": true }
 ```

-**Note:** The `"trivial"` flag **will not necessarily report** on trivial functions, but it will make trivial functions subject to the checks of the rule/mode in question.
+**Note:** The `"trivial"` option **will not necessarily report** trivial functions, but it will force trivial functions to be checked by the rule/mode in question.

 ## Enabling The Plugin